ketpic/ketcindy/forLinux/ReadmeLinuxE.txt

                     a) From top menu of Cinderella,
                              Scripting > Reveal Plugin Folder
                     b) Confirm KetCindyPlugin.jar is in the folder.
-                    c) Open dirhead.txt and check the contents.
+                    c) Open ketcindy.ini and check the contents.
 	  (2) Press "Figure" button at the top left. then the final PDF output is displayed. if not, open ketcindyhead.txt in userhome and check the contents.
                      Dirfile="path of work directory";